 Popular welterweight of the 1970s Tom Jowett began learning to wrestle as an amateur in 1965 at the Leeds Athletic Institute and later at the Doncaster YMCA.
 Tom turned professional in 1969 initially for the independent promotions.
 Hoping to work for Joint Promotions Tom approached promoter George de Relwyskow who agreed to prepare the youngster.
 It wasn't until the spring of 1971 that Tom got his chance for Joint Promotions.
-He soon became a regular worker throughout the north of England and Scotland.
-He tagged with Pat Lee as The Dons, and with his brother Terry.
+He soon became a regular worker throughout the north of England and Scotland, He tagged with Pat Lee as The Dons.

 We have just half a dozen bouts recorded for Brendan Joyce in the early 1960s, all of them in Smethwick.

 Doug Joyce was the Canadian-born mid-heavyweight title challenger from Rushden, the rule-bending brother of rule-abiding Ken.
 He was also mischieviously and misleadingly billed also as Whipper Wilson, deliberately to confuse with fellow Canadian world champion Whipper Billy Watson.
 One of Doug’s major claims to fame was the time he flew headlong out of the ring in a televised bout only to smash right into Kent Walton causing him to have three stitches in the wound.